Site icon Regpack

 We live in a fast-paced digital world, and your students’ attention spans are best suited to short lectures, whether they be video, audio, or blocks of text.

-Not only are your students likely busy people fitting your course lessons around full-time work or caring for their families, science indicates that people understand and retain information better when it’s divided into small chunks.
+Not only are your full-time students likely busy individuals juggling your course lessons alongside full-time work or caring for their families, but science indicates that people understand and retain information better when it’s divided into small chunks.

 Source: Wistia